apache/spark/docs/faq.rst

 You may also want to read the Scheduler section of the docs and make sure you fully understand how it proceeds.

+**How do I trigger tasks based on another task's failure?**

+Check out the ``Trigger Rule`` section in the Concepts section of the documentation